Research can be collaborative or by myself, but it always involves different languages and it is definitely always fun.

 Multilingual Data - Multilingual Academic

-I work on multilingual and monolingual data, conceptually written and spoken.
+I have worked on multilingual and monolingual data, conceptually written and spoken.
 Previous and current varieties include (in alphabetical order):

 SMS communication in Switzerland

-The project "SMS communication in Switzerland", funded by the Swiss National Fund, aims to analyse 24,000 SMS (mobile phone text messages) mainly written in French, German, Swiss German, Italian, and Romansh.
-The aim of the project is to describe features of SMS language in these varieties and show a contemporary understanding of language usage and mixing in Switzerland.
+The project "SMS communication in Switzerland", funded by the Swiss National Fund, analysed 24,000 SMS (mobile phone text messages) mainly written in French, German, Swiss German, Italian, and Romansh.
+The aim of the project was to describe features of SMS language in these varieties and show a contemporary understanding of language usage and mixing in Switzerland.

-In the sub-group C, led by my supervisor Prof. Beat Siebenhaar and Prof. Simona Pekarek Doehler, I am a corpus linguist investigating multilingualism found in SMS.
-My favourite example is Hallo!
+In the sub-group C, led by my supervisor Prof. Beat Siebenhaar and Prof. Simona Pekarek Doehler, I was a corpus linguist investigating multilingualism found in SMS.
+My favourite example was Hallo!
 Voulez vous luncher avec moi hüt?
 "Hello!
 Do you want to have lunch with me today?"
 (SMS ID 6417) which combines French, German, and Swiss-German elements.

 German learner essays and CEFR levels

-Sylvia Jaworska and I are are looking at phraseological and lexico-grammatical structures found in German learner essays that have been classified as B1, B2, C1, and C2 on the Common European Framework of Reference for Languages (CEFR).
+Sylvia Jaworska and I looked at phraseological and lexico-grammatical structures found in German learner essays that have been classified as B1, B2, C1, and C2 on the Common European Framework of Reference for Languages (CEFR).

 Work-Family balance for professional IT men in Indian

-Prof. Vasanthi Srinavasan and I are exploring themes and narratives found in 13 interviews with male Indian IT professionals.
-In this joint collaboration, we are combining scholarship and methods from human resource management, work-life integration, social and workplace support, and corpus linguistics.
+Prof. Vasanthi Srinavasan and I explored themes and narratives found in 13 interviews with male Indian IT professionals.
+In this joint collaboration, we combined scholarship and methods from human resource management, work-life integration, social and workplace support, and corpus linguistics.

 2013 Luxembourgish General Election manifestos